jssql1234/docs-sqlacc/docs/usage/production/job-order.md

        Go to Purchase | Purchase Order

-       i.
-Click on the NEW button to start with a new PO
+       1. Click on the NEW button to start with a new PO

-       ii.
-Select the Supplier
+       2. Select the Supplier

        ![6](../../../static/img/getting-started/user-guide/production/jj6.png)

     2. PO Transfer From SO

-       i.
-Right click on P/Oder (Title)
+       1. Right click on P/Oder (Title)

-       ii.
-Click on Transfer From Sales Order in the menu
+       2. Click on Transfer From Sales Order in the menu

        ![7](../../../static/img/getting-started/user-guide/production/jj7.png)

     3. Document Transfer (SO -> PO)

-       i.
-Pick the Item from the SO list
+       1. Pick the Item from the SO list

-       ii.
-Input X/F Qty to transfer over PO
+       2. Input X/F Qty to transfer over PO

-       iii.
-Click OK to proceed
+       3. Click OK to proceed

             ![8](../../../static/img/getting-started/user-guide/production/jj8.png)

-       iv.
-Save the PO Document
+       4. Save the PO Document

             Click on the SAVE button

             ![9](../../../static/img/getting-started/user-guide/production/jj9.png)

-       v.
-PO Check the Available Stock Balance
+       5. PO Check the Available Stock Balance

             You can press F11 (Available Stock Balance) on the item code highlighted.